A Survey on Collaborating Small and Large Language Models for Performance, Cost-effectiveness, Cloud-edge Privacy, and Trustworthiness: Collaboration for Performance

 \subsection{Division–Fusion Collaboration}

-Division--fusion collaboration paradigm is preferred when multiple models exhibit heterogeneous capabilities and no single backbone model is suitable.
+Division--fusion collaboration paradigm is preferred when multiple models exhibit heterogeneous capabilities and no single backbone model is highly suitable.
 According to different task needs, this paradigm mainly includes (1) \textit{Parallel Ensemble} for collective intelligence and (2) \textit{Sequential Cooperation} for multi-stage workflows.

 \paragraph{(1) Parallel Ensemble: Collective Intelligence} As shown in Fig.~\ref{fig:ensemble}, multiple SLMs and LLMs work in parallel, and their outputs are integrated for higher accuracy.
-Two common strategies are \textit{majority voting}, as in ELM~\cite{gondara2025elm}, which aggregates outputs by consensus, and \textit{cross-verification}, as in CaLM~\cite{hsu2024calm}, which iteratively refines results until consensus is reached.
+Two common strategies are \textit{majority voting} and \textit{cross-verification}.
+For \textit{majority voting}, as in ELM~\cite{gondara2025elm}, multiple independent solutions are sampled from a set of distinct models and combined by consensus to integrate multi-model capabilities.
+For \textit{cross-verification}, as in CaLM~\cite{hsu2024calm}, an LLM and an SLM independently generate answers in parallel and iteratively refine both inputs and model states, continuing the process until their outputs reach consensus.

 \paragraph{(2) Sequential Cooperation: Division of Labor} For multi-stage tasks, subtasks are assigned to suitable models and connected in a pipeline, as shown in Fig.~\ref{fig:division}.
-When tasks are explicitly staged, SLMs and LLMs take different roles: SLMs handle precise components (e.g., schema matching in ZeroNL2SQL~\cite{fan2024combining} and KDSL~\cite{chen2025knowledge}), while LLMs manage complex reasoning (e.g., GCIE~\cite{bao2024general}).
+When tasks are explicitly staged, SLMs and LLMs take different roles: SLMs handle precise components (e.g., schema matching in ZeroNL2SQL~\cite{fan2024combining} and KDSL~\cite{chen2025knowledge}, question decomposition in Collab-RAG \cite{xu2025collab}), while LLMs manage complex reasoning (e.g., GCIE~\cite{bao2024general}).
 When stages are implicit, the LLM acts as a \textit{planner} and SLMs as \textit{executors}, as in HuggingGPT~\cite{shen2023hugginggpt} and TrajAgent~\cite{du2024trajagent}, which assign subtasks to expert SLMs and integrate them.